Metaxal/rwind/README.md

  - Alt-left-button to move a window around
  - Alt-right-button to resize the window
  - Alt-tab to navigate between windows
- - Control-Alt-t to open xterm
+ - Ctrl-Alt-t to open xterm
  - Alt-F4 to close a window
  - Alt-F12 opens the client
  - Super-F{1-4} switches between workspaces